wyatt-herkamp/digestible/README.md

 ---

-## Key Difference over STD Hash and Hashable
+## Key Difference over The Rust Hash and Hasher Traits
 - ByteOrder is built in.
 So you can digest number types in any byte order.
 [ByteOrder](https://docs.rs/byteorder/latest/byteorder/)
 - Output is a Generic Associated Type.
   So you can Digest into a ByteArray,